How Are Curved Decks Built?

-Why do most people build a deck?
+Why do most people build a curved deck?
 (Or have one built?)
-Answer: They are looking for a nice out-of-doors location on which to spend a weekend morning, enjoy coffee with a friend or their family, entertain, or just kick back and relax.
+Answer: They are looking for a nice out-of-door location on which to spend a weekend morning, enjoy coffee with a friend or their family, entertain, or just kick back and relax.
 Their biggest concern, when it comes to appearance, is that the boards are straight, and the deck is level.
 Shape-wise – rectangles and squares are the norm.

 What about those adventurous individuals who choose to have curved decks built?
-They are the daring homeowners who venture into the out of the ordinary!
-Apparently it pays off because there are some truly stunning curved decks in existence.
-Perhaps you’ve seen one in a magazine that features pools or landscaping – maybe homes for the rich and famous.
+They are the daring homeowners who venture into the out-of-the-ordinary!
+Apparently, it pays off because there are some truly stunning curved decks in existence.
+Perhaps you’ve seen one in a magazine that features pools or landscaping – may be homes for the rich and famous.
 But you don’t have to be rich or famous to have a curved deck.

 Today’s Composite Decking